mikeizbicki/cmc-csci040/week_07/README.md

 Halloween, Oct 31

-If you submit the lab by Sunday 24 October (or Tuesday 26 October if you collaborate), then you will get +2 points of extra credit.
+If you submit the lab by Sunday 24 October (or Tuesday 26 October if you collaborate), then you will get +1 point of extra credit.

 **Instructions:**